The Secret About Leak Detection & LDAR

 If you have outsourced your leak detection, and your provider is not using drone-enabled OGI, contact us.
 We will show your outsource partner how to incorporate the new methods to flip your economics of LDAR.

-[v1] The Viper Vantage gas leak detection system includes a FLIR G300a OGI camera that is EPA 0000a certified methane gas leak detection solution and detects the following gases: Benzene, ethanol, ethylbenzene, heptane, hexane, isoprene, methanol, methyl ethyl ketone, MIBK, octane, pentane, 1-pentene, toluene, m-xylene, ethane, butane, methane, propane, ethylene, propylene
+[v1] The Viper Vantage gas leak detection system includes a FLIR G300a OGI camera which is a sensor that is EPA 0000a certified methane gas leak detection solution and detects the following dangerous and combustible gases: Benzene, ethanol, ethylbenzene, heptane, hexane, isoprene, methanol, methyl ethyl ketone, MIBK, octane, pentane, 1-pentene, toluene, m-xylene, ethane, butane, methane, propane, ethylene, propylene